1911–12 Milan FBCC season

 During the 1911–12 season Milan Foot-Ball and Cricket Club competed in the Italian Football Championship.

 Summary

+A Milan formation from the 1911-12 season.

-The two-group championship formula of the previous season was confirmed for the 1911-12 edition.
+The two-group championship formula of the previous season was confirmed for the 1911–12 edition.
 Milan once again obtained the second in the Liguria-Lombardy-Piedmont group, this time just one point behind the leaders Pro Vercelli.
 The excellent campaign was negatively impacted by the home draw on the first day with Piemonte, which at the end of the championship finished at the last place in the standings.

-The season was excellent, with two large victories against Juventus (4-0 and 8-1), two successes against Inter (2-1 and 3-0), two draws with Pro Vercelli and a remarkable goal difference (60 goals scored and 10 conceded).
+The season was excellent, with two large victories against Juventus (4–0 and 8–1), two successes against Inter (2–1 and 3–0), two draws with Pro Vercelli and a remarkable goal difference (60 goals scored and 10 conceded).